Types of Termites in South Florida

 3. They generate secondary breeding stock

 These characteristics are most common in Kalotermitidae, Rhinotermitidae, and Termitidae.
 The latter species accounts for more than half of the termite species.
 But few of them exhibit all the characteristics of invasive species.
 Dangerous termites are thus rarer.
+Native termite control methods are also used to control invasive termites.

 What Is The Difference Between Lower And Higher Termites?

 Scientists often divide these insects into lower termites and higher termites.
 The lower ones represent 30% of the species, while the higher ones represent 70% of the species.
 How do they determine it?
 Based on the termites’ diet.
 They track microorganisms in their digestive tract.
+The lower termites are lignivorous and digest wood with the help of these microorganisms.
+The higher termites are humivorous and have only digestive bacteria.
+The lower thermites feed mainly on wood.
+Wood is a material that is very difficult to digest, so termites prefer fungal wood that is easier to digest.
+The advantage of fungal wood is also the large amount of protein contained in fungi.
+In the diet of higher termites, there are different kinds of products including:

 • Feces